 The boat trip from one limestone island to another, overlooked by the jungle, is undoubtedly one of the most delightful experiences when exploring Thailand.
 However, the rainy forecasts that prevail from May to October can disrupt the island adventures, with some South Andaman resorts even shutting down during the rainy season.

-It is, therefore, best to plan your getaways to Phuket, the Phi Phi Islands, Ko Lanta, and the other Andaman islands between the end of October (when the rains begin to subside) and May or June.
-Ko Lanta is indeed closed during the monsoon season – you will be able to get there, but accommodation options will be very limited.
-Conversely, the idylls of the Gulf of Thailand, Ko Samui, Ko Tao, and Ko Phangan experience their rainiest and windiest period between October and December.
+It is, therefore, best to plan your getaways to Phuket, the Phi Phi Islands, Koh Lanta, and the other Andaman islands between the end of October (when the rains begin to subside) and May or June.
+Koh Lanta is indeed closed during the monsoon season, you will be able to get there, but accommodation options will be very limited.
+Conversely, the idylls of the Gulf of Thailand, Koh Samui, Koh Tao, and Koh Phangan experience their rainiest and windiest period between October and December.

 What to Prepare for 4 Days in Thailand?